 For example, by doing this, you can see if people are more likely to click on the big button that says ‘Learn More’ or ‘Get a Demo’, or if they’re bypassing that completely and clicking on the link you’ve put at the end of the descriptor text.

-It’s important to experiment with these types of elements of your campaigns because it helps you learn more about your audience’s behavior- which will inevitably help you market to them better.
+It’s important to experiment with these types of elements of your campaigns because it helps you learn more about your audience’s behavior.
+In turn, this will inevitably help you market to them better.

 As with anything, the end justifies the means.